luchak/rp8/docs/reference.md

 E. **Pattern copy.** This button copies the currently selected pattern.
 The two synths share a copy buffer, allowing you to copy patterns between the synths.
 The drum machine has a separate copy buffer.

 F. **Pattern paste.** This pastes the copied pattern into the currently selected pattern.
+On the drum machine, left click will paste the entire pattern across all tracks, right click will paste the currently selected pattern only.

 G. **Pattern bank select.** Dragging up and down on this control lets you move through the 8 pattern banks.
 You can also press `b` to jump each device's bank selector to the bank containing the currently selected pattern.

 H. **Pattern select.** These buttons select which pattern is currently playing/active.
 Any selections made in the middle of a bar will take effect at the beginning of the next bar.

+I. **Randomize pattern.** This will randomize the currently selected pattern.
+On the drum machine, it randomizes the currently selected track only.
+See the [Pattern Randomizer] section for more information.

 ### Synths